danmacklin/erlang_cep/README.md

 A Window is a data storage abstraction with embedded CEP rule and configuration.
 Each feed can have none or many windows that can be stoped and started independently.

-Each Window consumes Row and Reduce functions implemented in javascript.
+Each Window consumes Row and Reduce functions implemented in javascript or as pure elrang functions.

 The Row Function is a filter.
 Only data which passes the filter makes it into the window.